EnzoBnl/enzobnl/spark.md

   - store their data very efficiently --> divide by 4 memory footprint compared to RDDs of Java objects.
   - Leverage the activation of the off-heap memory usage more than RDDs of deserialized objects by not implying ser/deser overhead.
   - [UnsafeRow](https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-UnsafeRow.html) is the basic implementation of [InternalRow](https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-InternalRow.html) (see descriptions of Jacek Laskowski's *Mastering Spark SQL* links for each)
-  - GC benefit because less long living references: for example if a String need to be manipulated, characters w
+  - GC benefit because less long living references: for example if a String need to be manipulated, characters will be in-place accessed in binary format and the String life is only 1 row processing time -> these short living are always in the "young" set of references of the heap for garbage collection

 - 1.6.0 (Dec 22, 2015): `Dataset` is created as a separated class.
 There is conversions between `Dataset`s and `DataFrame`s.
 - Since 2.0.0 (Jul 19, 2016), `DataFrame` is merged with `Dataset` and remains just an alias `type DataFrame = Dataset[Row]`.